v-grillone/tsx60-value-finder/README.md

 3. Dividend Yield: The dividend yield is a key metric for a long term value investor as it allows for a long term strategy with a guaranteed amount of money returning to the investor annually, which can then be reinvested or allocated elsewhere.

 In the end, I created a few visualizations to better explain the findings.

+***For the total score metric, a lower score is better.